afbird/Week4_HW_TidyData/CodeBook.md

 The solution steps sequence followed in the R Script were as follows:

-STEP 0 - PREPARE SCRIPT ENVIRONMENT

-STEP 1 - READ TRAIN AND TEST DATA, MERGE INTO SINGLE DATA FRAME, ASSIGN COLUMN NAMES (GOALS 1 and 4)

-STEP 2 - CREATE NEW DATA FRAME INCLUDING ONLY DESIRED COLUMNS (GOAL 2)

-STEP 3 - PREPARE ACTIVITIES DATA FRAMES WITH LABELS OF PERFORMED ACTIVITY (GOALS 3 and 5)

-STEP 4 - PREPARE SUBJECT NUMBERS DATA FRAME (GOAL 5)

-STEP 5 - CREATE AND SAVE FINAL DATA FRAME WITH ACTIVITY LABELS AND SUBJECT NUMBERS (GOALS 3 and 5)

-STEP 6 - CREATE AND SAVE DATA FRAME OF AVERAGES OF EACH ATTRIBUTE BY SUBJECT AND ACTIVITY (GOAL 5)

-STEP 0 - PREPARE SCRIPT ENVIRONMENT

-  STEP 0.1 load required libraries 0.2 set working directory to desired folder
+ 1. Load required libraries and set working directory to desired folder

-STEP 1 - READ AND PREPARE DATA VALUES

-  STEP 1.1 - READ TRAIN AND TEST DATA AND BUILD DATA FRAME WITH BOTH TRAIN AND TEST DATA

-    1.1.1 use scan to read train data since values are separated by whitespace with no newlines

-    1.1.2 use scan to read test data since values are separated by whitespace with no newlines

-    1.1.3 append test data vector to train data vector
+ 2. Read train and test data using read.table and append test data to train data

-    1.1.4 convert vector to data frame with row of 561 columns

-  STEP 1.2 - READ FEATURE NAMES (ATTRIBUTES) AND ASSIGN AS COLUMN NAMES TO DATA FRAME WITH TRAIN AND TEST DATA

-    1.2.1 load column names into data frame

-    1.2.2 assign the column names to the data columns
+ 3. Load feature names into data frame and assign to data attributes

-STEP 2 - CREATE NEW DATA FRAME INCLUDING ONLY DESIRED COLUMNS

-  STEP 2.1 - IDENTIFY DESIRED COLUMN NUMBERS FOR mean() and std() VALUES ONLY

-    2.1.1 extract column numbers with mean() values into vectors

-    2.1.2 extract column numbers with std() values into vectors
+ 4. Extract column numbers with mean and std values into vectors

-    2.1.3 append mean() and std() column numbers vectors into single vector
+ 5. Append and sort mean and std column numbers vectors into single vector

-    2.1.4 sort column numbers vector to retain column order

-  STEP 2.2 - CREATE NEW DATA FRAME CONTAINING ONLY DESIRED COLUMN NUMBERS

-    2.2.1 create new data frame containing mean() and std() columns only from data
+ 6. Create new data frame containing mean() and std() columns only from data

-STEP 3 - PREPARE ACTIVITIES DATA FRAMES WITH LABELS OF PERFORMED ACTIVITY

-  STEP 3.1 - READ ACTIVITY LABELS DATA INTO DATA FRAME

-    3.1.1 load activity labels into data frame

-    3.1.2 rename columns to understandable titles for later use
+ 7. Load activity labels into data frame and rename columns to understandable titles for later use

-  STEP 3.2 - READ TRAIN ACTIVITIES INTO DATA FRAME AND MERGE WITH ACTIVITY LABELS

-    3.2.1 in one chain:

-      3.2.1.1 load train activities into vector

-      3.2.1.2 change vector to integer

-      3.2.1.3 change vector to data frame

-    3.2.2 rename activity performed column for merge

-    3.2.3 merge train activities with activity labels

-  STEP 3.3 - READ TEST ACTIVITIES INTO DATA FRAME AND MERGE WITH ACTIVITY LABELS

-    3.3.1 in one chain:

-      3.3.1.1 load test activities into vector

-      3.3.1.2 change vector to integer

-      3.3.1.3 change vector to data frame

-    3.3.2 rename activity performed column for merge

-    3.3.3 merge test activities with activity labels

-    3.3.4 create activities file without labels

-  STEP 3.4 - APPEND TRAIN AND TEST PERFORMED ACTIVITIES DATA FRAMES INTO SINGLE DATA FRAME

-    3.4.1 append test activities to train activities
+ 8. Read train and test activities into data frames and append test activities to train activities

-STEP 4 - PREPARE SUBJECT NUMBERS DATA FRAME

-  STEP 4.1 - READ TRAIN SUBJECT NUMBERS DATA INTO DATA FRAME

-    4.1.1 load train subject numbers into data frame

-    4.1.2 rename columns to understandable titles for later use

-  STEP 4.2 - READ TEST SUBJECT NUMBERS DATA INTO DATA FRAME
+ 9. Merge train and test activities with corresponding labels

-    4.2.1 load test subject numbers into data frame

-    4.2.2 rename columns to understandable titles for later use
+10. Load train and test subject numbers into data frame and rename columns for later use

-  STEP 4.3 - APPEND TRAIN AND TEST SUBJECTS INTO DATA FRAME

-    4.3.1 append test subject numbers to train subject numbers

-STEP 5 - CREATE AND SAVE FINAL DATA FRAME WITH ACTIVITY LABELS AND SUBJECT NUMBERS

-  STEP 5.1 - CREATE FINAL DATA FRAME WITH ACTIVITY LABELS AND SUBJECT NUMBERS

-    5.1.1 merge activity labels with data

-    5.1.2 merge subject numbers with labeled data

-  STEP 5.2 - CREATE FINAL DATA FRAME WITH ACTIVITIES AND SUBJECT NUMBERS (NO LABELS)

-    5.2.1 merge activityies with data

-    5.2.2 merge subject numbers with data
+11. Merge activity labels and subject numbers with data and save file to disk

-  STEP 5.3 - SAVE FINAL DATA FRAME WITH ACTIVITY LABELS AND SUBJECT NUMBERS TO FILE

-    5.3.1 save data frame to disk as a .csv file

-STEP 6 - CREATE AND SAVE DATA FRAME OF AVERAGES OF EACH ATTRIBUTE BY SUBJECT AND ACTIVITY (GOAL 5)

-  STEP 6.1 - PREPARE LIST OF AGGREGATION VALUES, GENERATE AGGREGATE DATA FRAME AND SAVE TO DISK

-    6.1.1 prepare list of aggregation values

-    6.1.2 generate aggregation data frame

-    6.1.3 save aggregatetion data frame to disk as a .csv file
+12. Generate aggregation with averages by subject_no and activity_id and save file to disk

 ##Description of the variables in the tiny_data.txt file General description of the file including: